 A class of 48 pupils will be graduated from the seventh grade of the Elementary School next Tuesday at 11 a. m., prepared to enter High School next September.

 The American Legion has selected for awards two pupils as "best all-around boy" and "best all-around girl."
 Teddy Fox and Patsy Sherertz will be presented the awards at the graduation cere-mony.
-A surprise feature, the the awards at the grant and the mony.
-A surprise feature, the presentation of awards by Mrs. Doris Armstrong, girls' recreation-al director, for "best all-around theorem. al director, for "best all-around boy sport."
+A surprise feature, the mony.
+A surprise feature, the presentation of awards by Mrs. Doris Armstrong, girls' recreational director, for "best all-around these all-around the around t al director, for "best all-around boy sport."
 Winners of these awards have not yet been made known who had charge of the Greenbelt sales, distributed the 300 poppies herself with the help of 10 high school girls.
 The drive was from Saturday, May 23, to Sunday, May 31.
 Local receipts will be added to the national fund.
+Legal Tangle Responsible